linux-system-roles/journald/README.md

 - `journald_sync_interval` - integer variable, in minutes, configures the time span after which journald synchronizes the currently used journal file to disk.
 By default role doesn't alter currently used value.
+This setting is only applicable for `journald_persistent: true`.
+You will get a warning if set otherwise.

 - `journald_forward_to_syslog` - boolean variable, control whether log messages
   received by the journal daemon shall be forwarded to a traditional syslog